 Migrating domain names from Bluehost to SiteGround

-To migrate the domain name for the website SiteGround just transferred for me (JusticeForDadsUK.com), I first had to unlock the domain from my Bluehost account, see image below to see how I did this.
+To migrate the domain name for the website SiteGround just transferred (JusticeForDadsUK.com), I first had to unlock the domain from my Bluehost account, see image below to see how I did this.

 After doing this, I then went back into my SiteGround hosting account and clicked on the Add Services tab, then scrolled down the page to Order Extras, then clicked on the Domain Transfer button.

-I then filled in the domain transfer form, which is pretty much self-explanatory, but I’ll walk you through the process nevertheless.
+I filled in the domain transfer form, which was self-explanatory, but I’ll walk you through the process nevertheless.
 Here is a screen shot of the form below.

-Product Information – In here you simply enter the domain name you want to transfer and select any additional options.
+Product Information – Here you simply enter the domain name you want to transfer and select any additional options.

 Domain Transfer Information Required – In this field you need to enter the EPP authorization code, and administrative email address.
 In Bluehost, you can find your EPP code under domains, then select the domain you’re transferring.